Arthur Griffith: 1916 Rising

 In 1916, rebels seized and took over a number of key locations in Dublin, in what became known as the Easter Rising.
 After its defeat, it was widely described both by British politicians and the Irish and British media as the "Sinn Féin rebellion", even though Sinn Féin had very limited involvement.
+Griffith himself had believed he would be kept informed but had been left minding his young children on the first day of the Rising.
 One day after the rebellion began Griffith cycled across Dublin and met with the leader of the Irish Volunteers, Eoin MacNeill asking him (unsuccessfully) to mobilize the Volunteers across the nation.
 Griffith was detained, being released from Reading Gaol at the end of 1916.
 When in 1917, surviving leaders of the rebellion were released from jail (or escaped) they joined Sinn Féin en masse, using it as a vehicle for the advancement of the republic.
 The result was a bitter clash between those original members who backed Griffith's concept of an Anglo-Irish dual monarchy and the new members, under Éamon de Valera, who wanted to achieve a republic.
 Matters almost led to a split at the party's Ard Fheis (conference) in October 1917.

 In a compromise, it was decided to seek to establish a republic initially, then allow the people to decide whether they wanted a republic or a monarchy, subject to the condition that no member of Britain's royal house could sit on any prospective Irish throne.
 At that Ard Fheis, Griffith resigned the presidency of Sinn Féin in favour of de Valera; he and Fr.
 Michael O'Flanagan were elected vice-presidents.
 The leaders of the Irish Parliamentary Party (IPP) sought a rapprochement with Griffith over the British threat of conscription, which both parties condemned, but Griffith refused unless the IPP embraced his more radical and subversive ideals, a suggestion which John Dillon, a leader of the IPP rubbished as unrealistic, although it would ultimately mean the defeat and dissolution of the IPP after the election in December 1918.